page top

 The Glimmer of Gilt and Glaze

-[Corridor / Free Admission]
+[Corridor / Free admission]

 After the opening of Yokohama Port in 1859, a range of goods were being produced nearby—for export and selling to the residents of the new foreign settlement in the city.
 Ceramics were one of them.